-- Whole-Class Discussion Thinking ethically about nonhuman animals - Reading Rolston, Chapter 3
+- Whole-Class Discussion What are our moral responsibilities to nonhuman animals? - Reading Rolston, Chapter 3

 WEEK 7: Animal Ethics (cont.)

 - Topic Are all animals morally considerable?
 Is 'speciesism' unethical?

 - Video "Animal Liberation: 40 Years On"

 - Reading Singer, "All Animals Are Equal"